microsoft/vsts-docker/src/docker.md

   * *Docker File*: Path to Dockerflle to use with the Docker Build action.
 For example **/Dockerfile.
   * *Context*: The folder to upload to the Docker daemon to build the image.
   * *Working Directory*: The folder where the certs folder will be created and the certs written into.
+  * *Image Name*: The image you wish to create.
+You can tag your image by appending a : and the desired tag i.e fabrikam/webapp:$(Build.BuildId).

   ![New Docker Host Connection](Images/BuildDockerImage.png)